alaz/alpha-sense/README.md

 This is a complete client-sever React/Node project built per a home programming assignment.
 I do not want to disclose all the assignment's terms, but the time limit was 4 hours.
-The requirement to upload a solution onto Github was explicit.
+A requirement to upload my solution onto Github was explicit.

 The sole author of all the code is me, Alexander Azarov.
 The license is